strvcom/strv-backend-go-background/readme.md

 This library makes that management process easier to manage and adds some extra functionality on top, for good measure.

+> ⚠️ By no means is this a replacement for proper job queue system!
+The intended use case is for small, relatiely fast functions that either do the actual work or schedule a job in some kind of a queue to do that work.
+Since even putting a job into a queue takes some time, you can remove that time from the client's request/response cycle and make your backend respond faster.

 ## Installation

 ```sh